 About

 Black Lawrence Press is an independent publisher of contemporary poetry, fiction, and creative nonfiction.
 We also publish the occasional translation from German.
 Founded in 2004 by Colleen Ryor, Black Lawrence became an imprint of Dzanc Books in 2008.
 In January 2014, we spread our wings and became an independent company in the state of New York.
-Our books are distributed nationally through Small Press Distribution to Amazon, Barnes & Noble, and various brick and mortar retailers.
+Our books are distributed nationally through Independent Publishers Group to Amazon, Barnes & Noble, and various brick and mortar retailers.
 We also make our titles available through our website and at various conferences and book fairs.

 Questions for BLP?
 Email us: [email protected]